Jukebox the Ghost: History

 On June 12, 2012, Jukebox the Ghost released their third album, Safe Travels.
-The album marked a departure from their often-fictional narratives in favor of more personal lyrics.
+The album marked a departure from their often fictional narratives in favor of more personal lyrics.
 In an interview with Jukebox the Ghost, Ben Thornewill stated that "this record has a lot of songs that are directly from our own life experience.
 Whether they are journalistically accurate or not, probably not, but they come from something in our lives, not something we're imagining."

 On May 23, 2014, they released a new single, "The Great Unknown" from their self-titled fourth record, Jukebox the Ghost which was released on October 21, 2014.

 On January 21, 2015, the band announced they had signed with preeminent pop alternative label Cherrytree Records.
 Cherrytree Records is a subsidiary of Interscope Records.
 Jukebox the Ghost re-released their self-titled album in February 2015, under their new label.
-This was quickly followed by the band's performance of "Postcard" on Conan's late night show on January 26.
+This was quickly followed by the band's performance of "Postcard" on Conan on January 26.
 As of January 2016, they are no longer affiliated with Cherrytree Records.

 In late March 2015, the group announced a national summer tour with Ingrid Michaelson.
-In early April they released the music video of "Postcard."
+In early April they released the music video for "Postcard".

 The band also wrote a song called "Black Hole" for The Mr. Peabody & Sherman Show.
 "Black Hole" was featured on an episode in 2015.

 That year, the band began their annual "HalloQueen" shows, a series of performances around Halloween in which the band wears costumes inspired by and covers songs by Queen.
 What began as a pair of small shows in 2015 evolved to tours in 2018 and 2019.

-On March 6, 2017, after nearly three years on tour leave from recording, the group released the single, "Stay the Night."
-This song was featured in the second season of Rob Schneider's Netflix Series, Real Rob.
+On March 6, 2017, after nearly three years on tour leave from recording, the group released the single, "Stay the Night".
+The song was featured in the second season of Rob Schneider's Netflix series, Real Rob.

-While performing in late 2017, the group announced that they had recently finished recording a new album and debuted a new song from that album, "Boring."
+While performing in late 2017, the group announced that they had recently finished recording a new album and debuted a new song from that album, "Boring".

 On January 19, 2018, the group announced the new single "Everybody's Lonely" along with a new album titled Off to the Races.
 The album was released on March 30, 2018.
 In addition, the group announced a national tour to support the album beginning in Spring 2018.